 In 2013, Target was the victim of a highly publicized data breach.
-Over the course of 19 days, 40 million debit and credit card accounts were exposed to the hackers.
-What you might not have heard is that the cyberattack didn’t occur from some black-hat hacker wearing a hoodie in a dark basement.
+Over the course of 19 days, 40 million debit and credit card accounts were exposed.
+One of the most interesting details that came to light was that the cyberattack didn’t occur from some black-hat hacker wearing a hoodie in a dark basement.
 It was Target’s HVAC vendor, a supplier they trusted.

 Handpicked related content: Will Your Cyber Liability Insurance Really Cover You?

 How do you know if your supply chain is secure?
 Let’s take an honest look at what you need to do to assess and identify high-risk vendors.